impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- We thank the reviewer for their detailed feedback.
 Since the points raised in the weaknesses and the questions have a significant overlap, we will be answering them jointly.
 We use numbered W(eakness) and Q(questions) to refer to the comments.
 We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where *additions are marked in blue*, and *fixes are marked in red*.
 		- > W1: Incomplete component description in the abstract
 			- Thank you for pointing out this inconsistency.
 We have fixed the issue in the updated manuscript.
-		- > W2: The paper should explicitly discuss how the proposed canary differs from conventional adversarial samples, conceptually and in objective formulation, and clarify why existing adversarial methods cannot directly be used to generate canaries.
+		- > W2/Q3: The paper should explicitly discuss how the proposed canary differs from conventional adversarial samples, conceptually and in objective formulation, and clarify why existing adversarial methods cannot directly be used to generate canaries.
 Experimental comparisons between OptiFluence and adversarial samples are also needed.
 			- We believe the manuscript already addresses both requests.
 First, Table 1 in Section 6.2 presents a baseline of using Adversarial examples; which at 0.45% TPR@0.1FPR is only marginally better than Mislabeled examples at 0.40%.
 			- Second, in the aforementioned section (Lines 228-229), in the loss objective that we derive for optimizing the hypothesis test statistic (Eq.
 3), that the gradient resembling that of a adversarial example appears with a negative sign.
 That is, based on the derivation, we in fact do not want canaries to look like adversarial examples.
 Motivating this through years of research in adversarial training (whereby we train with adv. examples for robustness) is illuminating: since canaries are, by definition, are going to be trained on; we want them to remain sensitive.
+		- > Q3.
+Relation to privacy–robustness trade-off.
+		  ...An experiment showing canary auditing after adversarial training would significantly strengthen the paper.
+			- #response
+			- Thank you for the references.
+Please see our response above.
+Note that as show in Algorithm 1, indeed the model is always trained with the canary in training set (Line 2).
+Therefore, we indeed do adversarial training for all results.
+As we explained in the weaknesses response,  we seek to "robustify" our canaries to being trained on.
 		- > W3: Missing threat-model specification.
 		    The current presentation lacks a clear statement of the auditor’s capability—whether auditing assumes black-box, gray-box, or white-box access to the model.
 			- We agree that a threat model would be helpful, however, **we do not think that black vs. white-box dichotomy is the right level of granularity for our approach.** The fact that our canaries are transferable makes this clear: auditor does not need access to the model architecture to optimize a good canary; so this can be considered black-box.
 However, we have shown how much choosing a influential sample for the initialization of canary optimization makes a difference.
 This requires at least some knowledge about the auditee's data distribution.
 But does that mean auditing requires  white-box access to auditee's data?
 We believe not.
 This level of knowledge is assumed for any realistic auditor.